 He married Barbara Haines ( ? - ? ).

-They had six known children -- Jacob Ream, John Ream, Moses Ream, Thomas Ream Jr., Christina Jennings and Mary Flanagan.
+The Reams had six known children -- Jacob Ream, John Ream, Moses Ream, Thomas Ream Jr., Christina Jennings and Mary Flanigan.
 All were deceased by 1884 except for Thomas Jr.

 Thomas Sr. died on Feb.
 14, 1840, at the age of 53 years, 11 months and eight days.
 In an obituary, the Somerset Herald amplified the cause of his death as "killed by a limb falling from a tree, as he was walking through his wheat field in which there was deadened timber."
 His mortal remains were returned to the earth in the Ream Cemetery in Confluence.